 The enhancement of survival permit will have a delayed effective date that will be modified to reflect the listing date IF there is a decision to list monarch in the future.

 What is a CCAA and CCA?

 Both the CCAA and the CCA are formal agreements between the U.S. Fish and Wildlife Service and one or more parties to address the conservation needs of at-risk species before they become listed as endangered or threatened.
 Federal and state agencies, tribes and landowners voluntarily commit to enhance, restore or maintain habitat to benefit the species with the goal that listing may become unnecessary.

 A CCAA differs from a CCA in that the agreement can only be made with non-federal property owners.
 In return for conservation measures included in the CCAA, participating property owners receive assurances that no additional conservation measures will be imposed if the covered species is listed under the ESA.
 The Service provides these assurances through an “enhancement of survival” permit issued under section 10(a)(1)(A) of the ESA.
 Under the permit, participating landowners also receive authorization for take that is incidental to activities covered by the CCAA.
-More information about candidate conservation agreements is on our website.
+More information about candidate conservation agreements.